Where to Lift the Polaris Ranger with confidence

 Where should you lift the Ranger?

-The Polaris Ranger is best lifted from the main chassis tubes just inboard of the rocker panels along the side of the body.
-NOTE: Avoid unsupported body panels, high angle components, tie rods and axles.
+The Polaris Ranger is best lifted from the main chassis tubes located just inboard of the rocker panels.

 Common Lift Points on the Ranger